 Since our first day, Operation Mend has been a donor supported program.
 Without the backing of generous people like you, our mission would have ended long ago.
 Operation Mend is seeking funding from individuals, corporations, and other foundations to continue this groundbreaking work and to extend its services.

 We leave no stone unturned when caring for our wounded warriors.
 In addition to the medical and surgical costs associated with their holistic care, Operation Mend provides financial support to cover the costs of transportation to and from our facilities, housing for the patients and their families, meals, as well as any kind of care coordination.

 We want our patients to feel welcomed and comfortable from the moment they become a part of our family, and with your support we can continue to do just that.

 There are a number of ways to support Operation Mend.
-To discuss in detail ways your gift can make an impact, or for more information on these great opportunities, please contact Brian Loew, Director of Development.
+To discuss in detail ways your gift can make an impact, or for more information on these great opportunities, please contact Nicholas Middlesworth, Director of Development.

 No gift is too small and they will have an immediate impact, as the care of these brave men and women is ongoing.
 Your contribution through a gift or pledge will help to cover the costs associated with the return of their health and well-being at UCLA.